sayantangkhan/movie-plot-nlp-project/README.md

 ## Preprocessing and cleanup <a name="preprocessing"></a>

 The Kaggle dataset contained various wikipedia-style citation artifacts (such as \[1\] or \[citation needed\]), which we cleaned from the dataset.
-Using the module NLTK, we built a tool to split longer plot descriptions into pieces (halves and thirds, based on the number of sentences) for use on the wikipedia plot summaries, to build our vector embedding.
+Using the module NLTK, we built a tool to split longer plot descriptions into pieces (halves and thirds, based on the number of sentences) for use on the wikipedia plot summaries, and then to build our vector embedding.

-Every movie initially had string representing a list of genres associated to it from both the Kaggle & CMU datasets.
-We wanted standard, high-level genres for use in the genre selector on the interface.
+Every movie initially had a string representing a list of genres associated to it from both the Kaggle & CMU datasets.
+We wanted standardized, high-level genres for use in the genre selector on the interface.
 To do this, we did the following.
 + Standardized spellings for genres (e.g., "sci-fi" and "science fiction" both appeared, so we standardized to "science-fiction").
 + Standardized separators, since sometimes genres could be separated with "/", ",", " - ", or just a space " ".
 + Added some additional broader genres for smaller subgenres (e.g., movies with the genres "slasher" or "zombie" got the genre "horror" added to the list).